scraggo/comparing-javascript-test-runners/README.md

 - Good documentation (slightly opaque and a lot to read through), lots of tutorials and examples (in and out of Mocha's docs)
 - Assertions\*, coverage reporting, snapshot tests, mocking modules and libraries (everything) must be imported from elsewhere

 \* node's built-in `assert` is commonly used with Mocha for assertions.
 While it's not built into Mocha, it can be easily imported: `const assert = require('assert')`.
+If testing in-browser, you wouldn't have access to `assert` and would have to use a library like `chai`.

 For mocha-parallel-tests, run tests as you would with Mocha.
 There is a caveat: